How to Embrace Workplace Flexibility in 2020

 1) Embrace virtual conferencing

 Remote working can be lonely.
 Face-to-face meetings can help combat the feelings of isolation remote employees have.
 65% of communication is non-verbal (facial expressions, hand gestures, etc), so prioritizing face-to-face conversations over emails or phone calls during meetings and 1-on-1 check-ins can help people combat feelings of loneliness but also facilitate better communication.
-(For more information on virtual conferencing and meetings, make sure to check out our past article on how to ace your remote meetings).

 Important note: beware of video fatigue!
 Sometimes it is early in the morning, your house (and therefore background) may be a mess, or maybe your kids are running around.
 While video conferencing should be encouraged, be understanding that sometimes people just rather have their camera off.

 The options are endless for everyday communication: Slack, Teams, Skype, email.
 These tools are great for ‘water cooler’ conversations, one-off questions, or quick comments.
 Keep in mind that with the plethora of digital communication tools, you don't want employees to be spending more time checking and answering messages and less time doing actual work.
 Make sure to match the message to the channel.
 For instance, maybe Slack is used for casual conversations or a quick questions, while email is better for list of inquiries.
 Setting up a good communication strategy with expectations is imperative for successful flexible working arrangements.